TheOdinProject/curriculum/dir/contributing.md

 [The Odin Project's main website](http://theodinproject.com) is fully open-sourced as well and we'd love to hear from you if you'd be interested in helping out with building the tools there.

-## Attribution

-As you can tell, we highly value and rely on the help of the developer and student communities.
-We'd like to do as much as we can to identify our top contributers and the providers of high quality content.
-While the curriculum resides on Github, we'll maintain a top contributers list in addition to the commit histories.
-Should it migrate to an independent platform, we'll still do our best to attribute both the content and submission source for their contributions to the project.
-Contributers taking a more active role in the project may be invited to join the core team as well.

 ## How to Contribute